 January 29, 2015 at 1:42 am #19676

-for years now whenever I have decided to have a ‘quiet week’ per say, it seems to only take 3 to 4 days before I get a twinge but bizarrely the last two attacks, which have been bad, have stemmed from abstinence and detox dieting.
+For years now whenever I have decided to have a ‘quiet week’ per se, it seems to only take 3 to 4 days before I get a twinge but bizarrely the last two attacks, which have been bad, have stemmed from abstinence and detox dieting.

 I went on a fat-free alcohol-free diet after New Year and nearly 3 weeks later I am still suffering from a swollen knee.
 I haven’t been able to bend it fully at all.
 Every time I do my best to change my lifestyle, drinking and eating habits …this happens.

-It’s like I have to have a least a glass of wine during the week when I don’t want to.
-I have not had any alcohol on mon, tues….now its weds and I’m thinking that I better get the wine out…..or even a beer. but I know that beer is bad for me for inciting gout flares.
+It’s like I have to have at least a glass of wine during the week when I don’t want to.
+I have not had any alcohol on Mon, Tues….now its Weds and I’m thinking that I better get the wine out…..or even a beer.
+But I know that beer is bad for me for inciting gout flares.
 At a loss and don’t know what to do for the best?